The Brown Foundation, Inc.

 Phone: (713) 523-6867

-Address: Houston, TX
+Address: PO Box 130646, Houston, TX 77219-0646

 Overview

 Founded in 1951 by Herman and Margarett Root Brown and George R. and Alice Pratt Brown after building Brown & Root into a successful enterprise, The Brown Foundation, Inc. stands as one of Texas's most significant philanthropic institutions.
 Over its nearly 75-year history, the Foundation has distributed more than $2 billion in grants across Texas, with the vast majority focused on building and sustaining institutions that make Houston a world-class city.
 With assets exceeding $1 billion and annual grantmaking of approximately $118 million, the Foundation maintains a deliberately low public profile, preferring to elevate grantee accomplishments rather than seek recognition for itself.
-The Foundation's strategic approach centers on four pillars established by its founders: supporting education, uplifting communities through arts, strengthening human services, and enriching civic assets.
-The Foundation describes itself as community-driven, believing that organizations closest to communities are best positioned to drive change.
-They support approximately 250 diverse nonprofit organizations annually and emphasize transparency and responsiveness in their grantmaking.
+The Foundation's strategic approach centres on four pillars established by its founders: supporting education, uplifting communities through arts, strengthening human services, and enriching civic assets.
+The Foundation describes itself as community-driven, believing that organisations closest to communities are best positioned to drive change.
+They support approximately 250 diverse nonprofit organisations annually and emphasise transparency and responsiveness in their grantmaking.

 Funding Priorities